jakob-schuster/restrander-vignette/README.md

         > 10x-correct-primers-stats.json
 ```

-More reads are classified, and we can see that there were a lot of primer artefacts present in the input file:
+More reads are classified, and now we can see most of the unknown reads are explained by the high volume of primer artefacts present in the input file:

 ```json
 {